deeplearning4j/deeplearning4j/word2vec.md

 The other method of preparing text for input to a deep-learning net is called [Bag of Words](https://en.wikipedia.org/wiki/Bag-of-words_model) (BoW).
 BoW produces a vocabulary with word counts associated to each element of the text.
 Its output is a wordcount vector.
 That said, it does not retain context, and therefore is not useful in a granular analysis of those words' meaning.

+#Training

+Word2Vec training involves training on raw text.
+Word2Vec then words the context, or usage, of each word encoded as word vectors.

+Post training it is then used as lookup table for composition of windows of training text for various tasks in nautral language processing.

+Example usage with lemmatization is as follows assuming a list of sentences:

+          List<String> mySentences = ...;

+          //source for sentences for word2vec to train on SentenceIterator iter = new CollectionSentenceIterator(mySentences);

+         //tokenization with lemmatization,part of speech taggin,sentence segmentation TokenizerFactory tokenizerFactory = new UimaTokenizerFactory();
+         //use the specified sentence iterator(data source), tokenizer(for vocab), and a min word frequency of 1.
+         //Word frequency should be set relative to the size of your dataset.
+         Word2Vec vec = new Word2Vec(tokenizerFactory,iter,1);
+         vec.train();

+From there, word2vec will do automatic multi threaded training based on your sentence data.
+After this, you will want to save word2vec as follows.

+       			SerializationUtils.saveObject(vec, new File("mypath"));

+This will save word2vec to mypath.

+To load it in to memory again do:

+        Word2Vec vec = SerializationUtils.readObject(new File("mypath"));

+From there, you can use word2vec as a lookup table in the following way:

+              DoubleMatrix wordVector = vec.getWordVectorMatrix("myword");

+              double[] wordVector = vec.getWordVector("myword");

+If the word isn't in the vocab, all zeros are returned.